nikkomiu/phoenix_inline_svg/README.md

 ### Not Found

-What should be dispayed in the `<i>` element when there is no SVG file found.
+What should be displayed in the `<i>` element when there is no SVG file found.

 ```elixir
 config :phoenix_inline_svg, not_found: "<p>Oh No!</p>"